Gray Matter LogoGray Matter Workshop

 Swerve Calibration

-Proper calibration is the foundation of accurate autonomous performance.
-This includes tuning swerve motor gains, configuring drive request types, preventing wheel slip, finding effective wheel radius, configuring camera positions, and tuning PID controllers for path following.
+Accurate autonomous starts with calibration: tuning swerve motor gains, configuring drive request types, preventing wheel slip, finding effective wheel radius, configuring camera positions, and tuning PID controllers for path following.

-Accurate calibration ensures your robot knows exactly where it is on the field, enabling precise autonomous movement and vision integration.
-Below is a graphic showing the order we follow when setting up a robot.
+Calibration is how your robot knows where it is on the field, which is what autonomous movement and vision integration depend on.
+Here is the order we follow when setting up a robot.

 Before the Season